News releases, contact information and other resources for members of the media.

 Johnson also served the department as assistant commissioner for Children and Family Services from December 2004 until June 2010.
 He was responsible for programs and policies that promote economic stability, child safety and permanency, opportunities for children to develop to their potential, and successful transitions for immigrant families.
 As a division director in that area from 1997 until 2004, Johnson led the state’s nationally recognized welfare reform efforts.
 He has been involved in the development of Minnesota’s primary welfare reform effort, the Minnesota Family Investment Program (MFIP), since its inception.

-Johnson has been with DHS for 24 years, and has spent most of his 29 years in state government working on policies and programs that support low-income families and children.
+Johnson has spent most of his years in state government working on policies and programs that support low-income families and children.
 He has bachelor’s degrees in political science and English from Carroll College (now University) in Waukesha, Wis., and a master’s degree in policy analysis and social policy from the Humphrey School of Public Affairs at the University of Minnesota.